 Evidently for me, “fun fabric” means blues, greens, and white, haha.
 I like what I like!
 If your furniture needs some new upholstery then be bold and grab something fun.
 Look at that rocker, for example…. it wouldn’t be nearly as awesome if it had been upholstered something solid or neutral.

 Yes, a dropcloth…like the scratchy fabric thing that you buy at hardware stores to catch paint.
 It makes a great material for furniture… it’s thick, durable, neutral, and relatively inexpensive.
 It almost has a natural fiber look, and if you throw it in the wash it actually comes out quite soft.

 Add something to your furniture that wasn’t there before.
 In the picture above I used scrapbook paper to give my file cabinet a tiled herringbone look, and I added yardsticks to my kids stepstool (which I think looks awesome).
 You can seriously add anything -nailhead trim, expanded metal, pennies, buttons, new hardware, photos, mirrors, tiles, stones, fabric, washers….do I need to continue?

 14. Give it a new purpose

-  Before you get rid of an old piece of furniture take a closer look and see if it can serve another purpose.
-Dressers in particular are great for this, they are super versatile.
-I made one into a bathroom vanity and I have sitting in my garage waiting to be transformed into a media center, but you could also use them as buffets, changing tables, benches, bookshelves, sofa tables, potting benches, hall tables, kitchen islands, and a variety of other things.
+Before you get rid of an old piece of furniture take a closer look and see if it can serve another purpose Dressers are great for this, I made one into a bathroom vanity and I have sitting in my garage waiting to be transformed into a media center, but you could also use them as buffets, changing tables, benches, bookshelves, sofa tables, potting benches, hall tables, kitchen islands, and a variety of other things.